Help me understand what each report status meansRead More

 The Candidates tab of the Dashboard has the status options below for candidates who have already begun the background check process.

-The invitation link was sent, but the candidate hasn't responded yet and the report hasn't begun.
+The candidate received the invitation link but hasn't responded yet, and the report hasn't begun.

 The report is processing.
 Most reports take 2-3 days to finalize, but some can take longer, often for a reason below:

 - Checkr is waiting for the candidate to submit information: Checkr required a form of documentation from the candidate to continue the report.
 Checkr contacts candidates for exceptions like these so that your background check process works smoothly.

 - Research is in progress: Some screenings take significantly longer than others, usually because the county manually processes search requests.